MatthewSloyan/MNIST-image-recognition-web-application/README.md

 With this knowledge I began to create a model using Keras, I used help from the official documentation and the videos on Moodle which gave me a good basis, but my own research really solidified how it all works.
 I set up the input layer with 784 inputs which is each pixel (28 x 28).
 I then set up the hidden layers and finally an output layer of 10 neurons which will represents the numbers 0-9.
 Using this model, I reshaped the training data into the a two-dimensional numpy array consisting of 784 indexes.
 With this the data could be fed in the neural network and trained.
 From basic tests the results were promising accuracy of 94% but I will try and improve this with time.

 #### Week of 20-10-19 to 27-10-19
 With the model trained and tested, I began to move the code to a Jupyter Notebook.
 I also did some extra research into how I could improve the training accuracy.
 By increasing the epochs and tweaking the model I got the accuracy to 96% which still can be improved.
 With time I will also add more to the notebook as I learn more.
 I also researched how the model could possibly be saved so that retraining won't be required every time it's run, this will be useful for the flask application.
-To achieve this, I found the load_model from the Keras documentation which saves a .h5 binary file.
+To achieve this, I found the load_model from the Keras documentation which saves a .h5 binary file. [(Saving the model).](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model)

 #### Week of 27-10-19 to 3-11-19
 The next step was to pull it all together and create the Flask web application for the project.
 To begin I researched how Flask works and what it does in the background.
 I then created a basic Flask web application with a basic home page.
 On this page is a small 28 x 28 canvas which the user can draw a little number.
 I am currently using this for testing purposes and will scale the image accordingly once I get it working correctly.